TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/flowFields/flow.md

 ## Afterword

 I hope you learned something from this or at least found it to be a fun read.
 I did put a lot of effort into it!
-If you wan't to see more of what I have made then... look around this website it took way longer to make them this.
+If you want to see more of what I have made, then... look around this website it took way longer to make than this.